What is Effective Sample Size?

 The effective sample size (ESS) is an estimate of the sample size required to achieve the same level of precision if that sample was a simple random sample.
 Mathematically, it is defined as n/D, where n is the sample size and D is the design effect.
 It is used as a way of summarizing the amount of information in data.
 It has three main areas of application: survey analysis, time series analysis, and Bayesian statistics (MCMC).

 How to use the effective sample size

 The main application of effective sample size calculations is for qualitative assessments of the sample size.
-For example, if it is believed that a sample size of 30 is required for an analysis to be valid, then the effective sample size – rather than the actual sample size – is used in such an assessment.
+The sample size measures the number of individual samples measured or observations used in a survey or experiment.
+It is believed that a sample size of 30 is required for an analysis to be valid, then the effective sample size – rather than the actual sample size – is used in such an assessment.

 Sometimes effective sample sizes are used as an input into statistical calculations in place of the actual sample size.
 This practice is better than using the actual sample size but is only a rough heuristic.
 (In general, a better approach is to use statistical techniques specifically designed for non-simple random samples, such as complex samples regression.)

 Effective sample size in surveys

 In survey analysis, the way that a survey is designed affects the precision of survey estimates (i.e., the standard error of statistics).
 Stratification, clustering, and weighting all usually increase the standard errors of estimates in real-world surveys.

 Most commonly, the effective sample size is used as a way of quantifying the effect of weighting a survey.
 For example, if a survey of 1,000 people has an effective sample size for a statistic of 500, it means that the amount of sampling error is equivalent to that which would have been obtained by a study of 500 people that did not need to be weighted.